eluinstra/ebms-admin/ebms-admin/ssl.md

 # SSL Configuration

 To configure SSL for the EbMS interface you have to create and configure a [keystore](#keystore) and a [truststore](#truststore).
+You can and should also configure SSL for the Web/SOAP/REST interface.

 ## Keystore

-You can configure 2 SSL keystores in the EbMS adapter
+You can configure 2 SSL keystores for the EbMS interface (and 2 for the Web/SOAP/REST interface):

-1. A SSL Server keystore
+1. A SSL Server keystore to configure TLS
 2. A SSL Client keystore to configure mTLS

 In many cases the SSL server certificates are the same as the SSL client certificates.
 If so you can use the same keystore for both.
 If not create and configure 2 separate keystores.